 Six shuttles launched from small circular pads near the casino.
 They sped past the tugs.
 Two of them attached themselves to airlock hatches on the side of the pontoon.

 The pontoon would not dock for another forty-five minutes.
-However, the shuttles would immediately convey the passengers straight to the high-rolling rooms of the Circle of Life so the travelers could be throwing chips and flipping cards before you could say “bring me a plate of raw prawns.”
+However, the shuttles would immediately convey passengers straight to the Circle of Life so the travelers could be throwing chips and flipping cards before you could say “bring me a plate of raw prawns.”

 Marley took a healthy drag on the cigar Moszkowski passed him.
-It was three-quarter smoked.
 The dense fumes scratched at the front of Marley’s throat.
 He struggled to hold in the smoke without coughing and went red in the face trying to do so.

 He wheezed a dry cough and handed the stub back to Moszkowski.
 “This could grow on me.”
-It was certainly a better experience than drowning in fumes of Manager Baine’s office.
-But the money-lender at Binary Loans had no ventilation of any sort in his office.
+It was certainly a better experience than the stench of Manager Baine’s office.
+But the money-lender at Binary Loans had no ventilation in his office.
 To Manager Baines, oxygen was a novelty.

 But here in the smoking room on the Cretan Eye, Marley could appreciate the delights of both oxygen and tobacco fumes.
 Although, according to some scientists, filtered oxygen was not quite as healthy for the lungs as that formerly produced by the planet Earth.